What places can I sell my used furniture?

 Auctions have been one of the places you can sell used furniture for hundreds of years.
 Today, companies no longer function in the traditional bricks & mortar sense, they now live online too.
 Send them your furniture and they will market them across their networks of buyers and give you a cut of whatever they sell for.
 And as the reach of auctions now spread across cities, nations & the world, you’re assured of eyes watching your items.

-Pros & cons of selling your furniture this way
+Pros & cons of selling with Lots Road

 Having experts in the field of selling furniture is certainly a plus - it gives you a level of confidence that a sale on your goods are highly likely.
 But what the auction offers you in confidence - you will be asked to pay back in uncertainty.
 The sale price of your furniture is estimated - so essentially - is not guaranteed.